Python basics

 dict_items([('Alice', 80), ('Bob', 95), ('Craig', 56), ('Dave', 28), ('Eve', 75)])

-These exercises use if-statements.
+The exercises below use if-statements.

-Optional exercise/ homework Python-2: removing duplicates
+Optional exercise/ homework: removing duplicates

 This list contains duplicates: